 (a) it has been or is being dealt with by a court or tribunal; or

-(b) in his or her opinion the matter should be dealt with by a court or tribunal.
+(b) in the electricity ombudsman’s opinion the matter should be dealt with by a court or tribunal.

+[Section 96 amended: No. 10 of 2024 s.
+19.]

 97. Enforcement against marketing agents and others

 (1) The regulations may make it an offence for an electricity marketing agent to fail to comply with a decision or direction of the electricity ombudsman under an approved scheme.

-(2) If a dispute or complaint involving a person other than a licensee or an electricity marketing agent is prescribed for the purposes of section 92(1)(d), the regulations may make it an offence for the person to fail to comply with a decision or direction of the electricity ombudsman under an approved scheme.
+(2) If a dispute or complaint involving a person other than a licensee, a registration holder or an electricity marketing agent is prescribed for the purposes of section 92(1)(d), the regulations may make it an offence for the person to fail to comply with a decision or direction of the electricity ombudsman under an approved scheme.

 (3) Regulations made for the purposes of this section may provide for penalties for an offence against the regulations not exceeding —